tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 * We can use this object to sign transactions.

-For example, we can print the address of the account as such:
+For example, we can print the address of the account as follows:

 ```python
 print(account_one.address)